eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/GO_LIVE.md

 * `accessProtection` — maps to `kSecAttrAccessible*`.
 For production, prefer `.whenUnlockedThisDeviceOnly` or `.afterFirstUnlockThisDeviceOnly` unless backup/restore of these keys is explicitly required and approved.
-* `accessControl` — `KeyAccessControl` option set.
+* `accessControl` — a `KeyAccessControl` enum value, not an option set.
+The named cases (`.requireUserPresence`, `.requireBiometryAny`, `.requireBiometryCurrentSet`) are mutually exclusive, `.empty` applies no constraint, and `.custom(_:)` passes native keychain flags through verbatim, for example `.custom([.biometryCurrentSet, .or, .devicePasscode])`.
 Enable `.requireUserPresence` to gate signing on biometry/passcode for LoA High PID and high-assurance EAA/QEAA credentials.
-  `.requireApplicationPassword` adds a second factor for additional data encryption.
 * `keyPurposes` — defaults to all purposes (`.signing`, `.keyAgreement`).
 Narrow when policy requires.

 The reference value
-(`KeyOptions(curve: .P256, secureAreaName: SecureEnclaveSecureArea.name, accessControl: [])`) is
+(`KeyOptions(curve: .P256, secureAreaName: SecureEnclaveSecureArea.name, accessControl: .empty)`) is
 suitable for the reference/demo setup.
 It does not enable user-presence-bound signing and does not set an explicit accessibility class.
 Review all fields against the assurance level of each credential class before production.